-Exhibit 4-17 Program Cost Categories
+Exhibit 4-18 Program Cost by Sector

 Exhibit 4-19 shows the non-incentive program budgets (combined Residential and C&I) over time.
-Growth in the program budget is largely driven by growth in the budgets for the C&I implementation These expenses are necessary in order to effectively manage each large commercial customer account.
+Growth in the program budget is largely driven by growth in the budgets for the C&I implementation contractors.
+These expenses are necessary in order to effectively manage each large commercial customer account.

-Utility Non-Incentives Costs, through 2018 (\$2006) Exhibit 4-19
+Exhibit 4-19 Utility Non-Incentives Costs, through 2018 (\$2006)